Log in / Sign up

 Users at this level are expected to have extensive knowledge of the application of psychological knowledge to areas of learning and development, including training and experience with complex psychometric assessments.
 In addition to undergraduate qualifications in either Psychology or Education, users are expected to have, at minimum, post-graduate training in Educational Psychology, including courses on Psychometric theory and Personality/Abnormal Psychology.

-Users at this level must be registered Educational Psychologists or active SPELD NZ Assessors to ensure ongoing supervision.
+Users at this level must be registered Educational Psychologists, active SPELD NZ Assessors, or active LDANZ assessors to ensure ongoing supervision.

 Registered Educational Psychologists with a current Annual Practising Certificate (APC) automatically meet the requirements for a Level C (Education) registration and only have to submit a copy of their APC when registering with us.

-SPELD NZ give us regular updates of their active SPELD NZ Assessors.
-We refer to this list when approving sales of the WJ-IV and its components to SPELD Assessors.
-Questions about the SPELD NZ Assessor training and its entry requirements should be discussed with SPELD NZ.
+SPELD NZ and LDANZ give us regular updates of their active Assessors.
+Questions about the SPELD NZ or LDANZ Assessor training and their entry requirements should be discussed with those organisations directly.